(Adult sexual situations)

 She spread my raincoat open past my shoulders.
 I felt restrained.
 Then I heard the buttons on my shirt pop as she pulled it apart.
 She bathed my chest in wet kisses, then nibbled at me, as her fingernails clawed my ribs, sending chills through my skin.
 My imagination swirled with erotic thoughts of where this was going.

 One of her hands left my body, and from her movements, I knew she was touching herself.
 I felt compelled to give her the pleasure she was giving me, but again, she forced my hands away.
-Before long, her body convulsed lightly, and she fell exhausted, her face against my bare chest.
+Before long, her body convulsed, and she fell exhausted, her face against my bare chest.
 We lay there together, our breathing in unison, our sweat mixing.

 I stood in the exact spot they picked me up.
 The gentle rain still sprinkled as the few passersby hurried about.
-I joined them and walked back to the Underground as confused as before I arrived.
+I joined them and walked back to the tube, as confused as before I arrived.

 In my office the next morning, my phone rang within minutes of my entering.
 I knew it was Robin and picked it up.
 “Hello?”

-“Come see me,” was all he said.
+“Come see me,” was all I heard, then a click.

 I walked down the long hall to Robin’s office.
 His door was open, and I entered slowly.